antoninichiq/Data-Science/README.md

 5. **Model Evaluation:** The trained model is evaluated using metrics like accuracy, precision, recall, F1-score, and ROC-AUC score.
 6. **Visualization:**  An ROC curve is generated to visualize the model's performance across different thresholds.

-### Both projects aim to demonstrate the application of machine learning techniques for solving real-world problems.
+### Both projects demonstrate the application of machine learning techniques for solving real-world problems.